andrewBatutin/o1-leetcode-bench/result/open_ai_legacy/gpt-4o-mini/hard_task/solution.md

 ```

 ### Explanation of the Code:
-- The `min_moves` function calculates the minimum moves required for the knight to reach a specific pawn using BFS.
+- The `bfs` function calculates the minimum moves required for the knight to reach a pawn using BFS.
-- The `dfs` function recursively explores all possible moves, keeping track of which pawns are still available using a bitmask.
+- The `dp` function uses memoization to store results for different states of the game represented by a bitmask.
-- The `lru_cache` decorator is used to memoize results of the `dfs` function to optimize performance.
+- The main function initializes the game and starts the recursive simulation with all pawns available.

-- Finally, the solution is tested with the provided examples.
+This approach ensures that both players play optimally, and we can compute the maximum number of moves Alice can achieve.